ando-shah/swarm/README.md

 ![PlayerShip](/images/SwarmTutorial-BlockDiagrams-Pirates-Player.png)

-This is a data flow diagram for the PlayerShip entity.
+This is a control flow diagram for the PlayerShip entity.
 Player input (keyboard: WASD,etc) is recorded by the PlayerInput.cs script, which runs on the client only, as denoted by:
 ```
 [WorkerType(WorkerPlatform.UnityClient)]
 ```